sameerafarvin/safe-sunflower/README.md

 ### Validator Testing

 [HTML Validation](https://validator.w3.org/)

-There is still a warning, but there are no errors in HTML
+-There are no errors and warning in HTML

 ![HTML testing](assets/images/readme-images/html-validation.png)